 Our History

 On a January afternoon in 1956, 12 dance teachers gathered at what is now known as the 92NY.
 They had connected at a transformative annual teaching conference and sought to amplify the community they formed.
-This is where the American Dance Guild (ADG) came into fruition.
+This is where the American Dance Guild (ADG) began.

 The Guild quickly flourished.
 Individuals and organizations from across the United States and world made up its members.
 Those involved extended from performers to choreographers, writers, historians, critics, accompanists, therapists, notators, and educators.